 - bibs, including plastic bibs with a curved tray at the base

-- hooded rain covers for pushchairs, provided they’re suitable for the baby to wear as a rain cape when out of the pushchair
+- hooded rain covers for pushchairs, as long as they’re suitable for the baby to wear as a rain cape when out of the pushchair

-- nappies (and nappy liners), both disposable and reusable, provided they’re held out for sale to be used only for babies and young children
+- nappies (and nappy liners) — both disposable and reusable — as long as they’re ‘held out for sale’ (see section 5.2 to find out what this means) to be used only for babies and young children

-- babies’ shawls, provided they’re designed and held out as such
+- babies’ shawls, as long as they’re designed and held out as such

 - padded sleeping garments, similar in construction to sleeping bags, but shaped at the neck and armholes or having sleeves or legs